-Both frames cables run outside, in order to make their replacement easier.
-Furthermore, as much thread as possible has been kept outside the frame, also to save the frame from damages.
-No need to worry to get stuck with mud in your fenders!
+Both frame cables run outside, in order to make their replacement easier.
+Furthermore, as much thread as possible has been kept outside the frame, also to save the frame from damage.
+No need to worry about getting stuck with mud in your fenders!

-Both Santos Travelmaster have a Tubus Lowrider as front rack, while behind they mount Santos Travelrack XL, a heavy-duty carrier especially design by Santos and made by Tubus, which additionally nests rear lamp and perfectly fit mudguard.
+Both Santos Travelmasters have a Tubus Lowrider as a front rack, while behind they mount Santos Travelrack XL, a heavy-duty carrier especially designed by Santos and made by Tubus, which additionally nests the rear lamp and perfectly fit mudguard.

 The front rack can hold 15 kg and the rear one 40 kg, for a generous 55 kg total weight capacity.

-Add three filled PET bottles and the TravelMaster 2.9 can rightly be called a pack mule, but even with the 3+, you won’t have to worry about limiting the weight of grocery.
+Add three filled PET bottles and the TravelMaster 2.9 can rightly be called a pack mule, but even with the 3+, you won’t have to worry about limiting the weight of groceries.

 With full front panniers, the flip-over blocker is useful to prevent the bike from falling over while standing.

 These are the only bikes available in the market with such a level of customization.
 They are perfect for commuting or long-distance travel.